Klaverjas

-Klaverjas ([ˌklaːvərˈjɑs]) or Klaverjassen ([ˌklaːvərˈjɑsə(n)]) is the Dutch name for a four player trick-taking card game using the piquet deck of playing cards.
-It is closely related to the card game klaberjass, which is popular internationally and also known as Bela, and various other names.
-It is one of the most popular card games in the Netherlands, traditionally played in cafes and social clubs.
-The game offers a considerable level of complexity and depth.
-It has numerous variants, but universal fundamental rules exists.
+Klaverjas ([ˌklaːvərˈjɑs]) or Klaverjassen ([ˌklaːvərˈjɑsə(n)]) is a Dutch four-player trick-taking card game that uses a Piquet pack of 32 playing cards.
+It is closely related to the game of Klaberjass (also known as Bela) and is one of the most popular card games in the Netherlands, traditionally played in cafes and social clubs.
+It offers a considerable level of complexity and depth.
+It has numerous variants, but its basic rules are universal.

 History

 The name dates to 1890–95 from the Dutch word klaverjas, combining klaver (the suit of clubs, literally "clover") plus jas, the original name for the highest trump card.
 According to Scarne, its origin has been variously claimed by the Dutch, Swiss, French, and Hungarians.
-However, Parlett unequivocally states that the family of games to which Klaverjas belongs originated in the Netherlands and is now most highly developed in Switzerland.
+Parlett unequivocally states that its family of games originated in the Netherlands and is now most-developed in Switzerland.

 Rules

-The game is played clockwise by four players in two teams, partners sitting opposite as in whist.
+Klaverjas is played clockwise by four players in two teams, partners sitting opposite as in whist.
 It uses a piquet deck, i.e. a set of 32 cards in the four French suits: Ace, King, Queen, Jack and 7–10.

 All cards are dealt to the players, in batches of 3–2–3 or 4–4.